 Launching from the put-in at the base of the dam, you immediately begin the first major rapid on the Ocoee, Grumpy.
 Grumpy is a long and pushy Class III that offers no chance for a warm-up.
 Eddies abound on both sides of the river, and paddlers will want to pick their way down the rapid using the eddies on river left.
 About one hundred yards down from the put-in is an obvious ledge with a large hole behind it.
 Whether you paddle hard over it or take the tongue on river left to avoid it, keep your guard up for the fast-moving Class III that continues on below.
 About 100 yards from Grumpy's Ledge is the first classic surfing wave on the Ocoee.
 Eddy out on river left to surf.

+The current then slows for a while, dropping into Staging Eddy.
+Run Staging Eddy conscientiously to avoid the playboaters in the holes below.
+You will want to make your way into the large river left eddy to get in line for a surf.

-Broken Nose is a benchmark Class III+ rapid and cannot be seen from the road, making scouting difficult.
+The top hole is a great place for 360 spins and low-angle cartwheels.
+After Staging Eddy, there is a large pool before the next rapid, Gonzo Shoals.
+The river broadens and drops over a long section of shallow ledges.
+In this rapid, be sure that you are far away from rafts because they tend to get stuck often here.
+Below Gonzo Shoals, the river starts to bend to the right, signaling that the Ocoee's toughest rapid, Broken Nose, is coming up.Broken Nose is a benchmark Class III+ rapid and cannot be seen from the road, making scouting difficult.
 The rapid is located on far river right, separated from the rest of the river by a small island.
 Broken Nose consists of three drops, with a powerful hole at the bottom.
 There is a great eddy on river right immediately before the first drop.
 Try to catch it, but note that it is only big enough for two boats.
 From this eddy, you can boat scout the rapid.
 Ferry from this eddy into the main current, quickly changing directions in preparation for the first drop -- a strong left-to-right curler that can slam unsuspecting paddlers into the low-hanging trees on river right.
 There is another small eddy at the base of this first drop, and I highly recommend catching it.
 Although you can just bomb down Broken Nose, catching these eddies makes life a little easier.
 From this eddy, peel out into the swift current and get some speed for the final two drops immediately downstream.
 After the second drop, plant a good stroke to pull you past the hole at the bottom of the third drop.

 After Broken Nose, there is a long Class II-III rapid with some nice waves leading into Second Helping.
 You will notice a large ledge, and be sure to run this to the left or right to avoid the pinning spot in the middle.
 Continue down until you see a large slanting rock on river right.
 Catch the eddy on the right and ferry into the hole in the middle of the river for some great play.
 Moonshoot is next, and provides a great place for spins.
 After Moonshoot, the river continues with some II-III until the next big rapid -- Double Suck.